There’s a good chance you’ve heard about collagen before, and maybe you’re already taking it.

 People who take collagen for their skin often report results more quickly than people who take collagen to improve joint health.

 Overall, it varies from person to person, but the process may be expedited with supportive lifestyle factors like a healthy diet.

 What Happens if I Take Too Much Collagen?

 Supplements can become “too much of a good thing” if you’re not careful, so noting the safe upper limits of collagen is important.
 You might also be wondering if collagen contributes to weight gain or other side effects.

-Collagen is considered generally safe for the most people.
+Collagen is considered generally safe for most people.
 However, there is no standardized upper limit for collagen.

-These authors suggest that up to 36% of our protein needs can be met with collagen without any negative consequences.
+In the study mentioned in the previous section, authors suggest that up to 36% of our protein needs can be met with collagen without any negative consequences.

 What does 36% of daily protein needs look like in real life?